caliguIa/timber.nvim/README.md

 After the log results are captured, a snippet of the log result will be displayed inline next to the log statement.
 You can also see the full log content inside a floating window using `require("timber.buffers").open_float()`

 ![image](https://github.com/user-attachments/assets/e2ea2765-f43d-4ca2-91b5-a02d07f9a4ce)

+See how to setup syntax highlighting for the float buffer in [RECIPES](https://github.com/Goose97/timber.nvim/blob/main/doc/RECIPES.md#pretty-captured-log-buffer).

 See [`:h timber.nvim-watchers`](https://github.com/Goose97/timber.nvim/blob/a2faec8a7525d49a2e033ce54246cd50a4fb9021/doc/timber.nvim.txt#L261) for more information.